lrdomingues/wordpress-plugin/README.md

 1 - A page for listing people with filtering.
 <a href="https://lucasdomingues.eu1.alfasoft.pt/contact-management/" target="_blank">Public area</a>

-## Scripts disponíveis
+## Scripts
-No diretório do projeto, você pode executar:
+admin area files are in plugins/new-plugin directory.<br>
+public area files are in plugins/themes directory.

 ### `npm start`
 Execute o aplicativo no modo de desenvolvimento.<br />